 The Netherlands fiscal position is also very strong.
 With a competitive statutory corporate income tax rate in Europe—25% (16.5% on the first €200,000)—the Dutch fiscal climate has a number of attractive features for international companies, although there are many other tax payments which can be confusing for businesses new to the fiscal environment.
 Click here to find out more.

 Before you expand your business to the Netherlands, research, and plan what you expect your business to be like and all areas of the potential market.
-For more information about expanding a business to the Netherlands, check out our free Payroll and Tax in The Netherlands Guide.
+For more information about expanding a business to the Netherlands, check out our free Payroll and Tax in The Netherlands Guide or learn about our PEO Servies in the Netherlands.